malariagen/Sadat-GSoC/README.md

 ### 6. Classify a count matrix

-`predict` reads a fitted classifier directory and a count-matrix directory.
-It checks the matrix against the read-pair count and k-mer vocabulary stored with the model before classifying any rows.
+`predict` reads the fitted classifier and count-matrix directories.
+Before it classifies the count rows, the read-pair count in `matrix.json` is compared with the read-pair count in `model.json`, and the `kmers.txt` files from the two directories are also compared.
+If the read-pair count or k-mer vocabulary differs, prediction stops without writing any rows.

 #### CLI